 What is the average rent in Australia?

-The average rent in Australia is approximately $580 per week for both houses and units as of 2024.
+The average rent in Australia per month is approximately $2,513 or about $580 per week, for both houses and units as of 2024.
 However, this can vary significantly depending on the location, with major cities like Sydney having higher rents (around $750 per week) compared to regional areas where rents are typically lower.

 How much tax do I pay on $750 per week in Australia?